Department of Addiction Studies, Psychology and Social Work

 PSY 112.
 Foundations of Psychology.
 3 Hours.

 Designed for psychology and addiction studies majors, this course will emphasize the tools necessary to advance in these fields.
 Prerequisites: Students must complete PSY 111 before enrolling in this class, and declare a major in Psychology or Addiction Studies.

 PSY 241.
 Introduction to Statistics.
 4 Hours.

 This course examines basic concepts in measurement, scaling, descriptive statistics, binomial and normal distribution, applied probability, and z-scores.
 In addition, this course introduces inferential statistics and hypothesis testing, including t-test, analysis of variance, correlation and linear regression, and the chi-square test statistic.
 Basic software applications will also be examined.
-Prerequisites: PSY 111 and ASC 93 or higher.
+Prerequisites: ASC 093 with a C or better, or qualifying math placement test score, or ACT math sub-test score of 21 or higher.
+Required co-requisite PSY 241L if ACT math sub-test score is 18-20 or qualifying pre-algebra math placement test is 60-78.

 PSY 242.
 Research Methods in Psychology.
 4 Hours.

 A study of the scientific methods as it is used in the investigation of problems in psychology.
 A variety of types of research methodologies, as well as the advantages and disadvantages of their use.
-Ethical implications of the use of various methofologies will also be discussed.
-Prerequisites: PSY 241 or departmental approval.
+Ethical implications of the use of various methodologies will also be discussed.
+Prerequisites: PSY 241, MATH 210, or departmental approval.

 PSY 252.
 Child Psychology.
 3 Hours.